IvanPinezhaninov/async_promise/README.md

   std::cout << result << std::endl;
 ```

-You can also create a promise object using the `async::make_promise_all` static function
+It is also possible to create a promise object using the static function `async::make_promise_all`
 ```cpp
 std::vector<int(*)(int)> funcs
 {